bvarner/pi485/README.md

 implement a hardware level RS-485 interface that automatically controls the DE / RE pins based on TX activity, allows for jumper configuration of termination, and adds blinken-lights for TX / RX, and Power.

+This configuration is the easiest one to fabricate at home.
+Everything from pad size, to trace width and clearance restrictions have been tweaked to make this easier to work with for novices.
+Armed with a single-sided copper clad board, some ferric chloride, a fine-tipped sharpie marker and a steady hand, you could build this layout without doing an iron transfer.
+However, the component cost is higher.
+The
+PDIP Max485 in small quantities is by itself more expensive than a single LC Technologies RS485 module used by the bearer configuration.

 ![Copper Layer](standalone/plots/pi485-B.Cu.png) ![Front Layers](standalone/plots/pi485-brd.png)

 ![Tinned PCB](standalone/build/back-cu-tinned.jpg) ![Assembled PCB](standalone/build/fully_assembled.jpg)